justinww04/home-security-app/README.md

 -working on frontend design -- complete
 -adding a verified guests card - complete
--In verified guests I want active and un active guests tab  - complete -trying to figure out best way for phone alerts  - sorta figured out -working on an app home screen - finished
+-In verified guests I want active and un active guests tab  - complete -trying to figure out best way for phone alerts  - complete -working on an app home screen - finished